 Progress is Success

 All I want for any of you guys is progress.
-That’s what we want, because progress is success if you train yourself to look at it that way.
-If you feel like getting halfway to a goal is a failure, you are so selling yourself short.
+That’s what we want because progress is success if you train yourself to look at it that way.
+If you feel like getting halfway to a goal is a failure, you are selling yourself short.
 If you feel like getting halfway to a goal is major, awesome progress, then you go back the next day charged up and ready to keep making more progress forward.

 Learn How to Get Flexible

 I used to write these big, long lists of all the things I wanted to get done.
 I would never get through even half of it and I would feel like a failure.
-You guys are getting that that’s a pattern here.
+You are getting that that’s a pattern here.
 Now, every time I write a list of things to do, I write a wish list.
-You know, if the universe wants to line up in such a way that I can get done, fabulous.
+If the universe wants to line up in such a way that I can get done, fabulous.
 If not, I will assume that I’ve done the best I could, because I put my effort into it and it is what it is.

 I write a little wish list, and I go, “At 9:30 I’ll do this.
 At 12 I’ll do that.
 At two I’ll do this.”
 And do I finish it every single time?
 No, but I’m not mad at myself because my goal, my overarching goal is to be a grateful servant, you know, to really do good work and be of service.
 If I’ve done that, then I accept myself that day.